Work at the Polls

 Be a part of the solution – serve Arlington County as an Officer of Election on Election Days!
 We are continually seeking new workers.
 See our Work at the Polls Page for more information.

 We also need individuals willing to serve as rovers on Election Days.
 These persons visit polling places for troubleshooting tasks or to deliver additional supplies or support, especially technical support on voting equipment.
-Rovers must have previous experience as an Officer of Election in Arlington and be capable of driving to various locations around the County.
+Rovers must have previous experience as an Officer of Election in Arlington and be capable of driving to various locations around the County and lifting up to 50 pounds.
 Some rovers may be asked to assist with additional tasks, such as voting equipment maintenance.
 If you are a current or former Officer of Election and are interested in one of these positions, please email the Office of Elections.

 Seasonal Employment, Presidential Election Years

 In Presidential election years, we need a significant number of limited-term (approx. mid-Sep to early Nov), seasonal workers to assist with increased work volume.
 Specific needs include:

 - Individuals willing to work at any of our in-person voting locations, to check in voters and distribute ballots.
 Hours vary and weekly hours will increase as we get closer to the election date.
 Current or previous experience as an Officer of Election is helpful.
 Must be willing to commit to a minimum of 10 hours per week.

 - Individuals with volunteer or seasonal scheduling and coordination experience to help schedule staff and volunteers to work at the in-person voting sites.
 Must be willing to commit to 20-40 hours per week, during business hours.

 - Individuals with volunteer or seasonal scheduling and coordination experience to help schedule Officers of Election to work at the polls on Election Day, and to assist with the coordination and scheduling of persons working in our Election Day volunteer programs.
 Must be willing to commit to 20-40 hours per week, during business hours.